3loop/loop-decoder/apps/docs/src/content/docs/welcome/getting-started.md

 ---
 title: Getting Started
-description: A guide in my new Starlight docs site.
+description: Quick start guide on using the Loop Decoder
 ---

 ### Requirements